Abstraxt-AA/Assignment2/README.md

       }
     }

 Please see OpenMP documentation for the syntax for how to tell OpenMP to use different forms of static or dynamic scheduling.
 (For example, `omp parallel for schedule(dynamic 100)` distributes iterations to threads using dynamic scheduling with a chunk size of 100 iterations.
-You can think of the implementation as a dynamic work queue where threads in the thread pool pull off 100 iterations at once, like what [we talked about in these lecture slides](http://35.227.169.186/cs149/fall21/lecture/perfopt1/slide_11)).
+You can think of the implementation as a dynamic work queue where threads in the thread pool pull off 100 iterations at once.

 Here is an example for an atomic counter update in OpenMP.